 J. Paul O'Keefe, M.D., Professor.
 Clinical Microbiologist.
 Clinical infectious diseases.

-Karen L. Visick, Ph.D., Associate Professor.
+Karen L. Visick, Ph.D., Professor.
 Microbial Geneticist.
 Vibrio fischeri-squid mutualism: a model for investigating symbiotic colonization by bacteria.

 Video: Symbiosis: bacteria and higher organisms, interview with Karen Visick, Ph.D.

 Richard M. Schultz, Ph.D., Professor.
 Molecular Biologist.
 Enzymatic modification of histones and the regulation of gene expression.

 Alan J. Wolfe, Ph.D., Professor.
 Molecular Geneticist.
 Cellular physiology and gene expression.

 Maskoor Choudry, Ph.D., Professor.
 Department of Surgery.
 Intestine immunity and epithelial barrier function after alcohol exposure and injury.

 John Clancy, Jr. Ph.D., Professor.
 Immunologist.
 Stem Cells and regenerative medicine.

 Manuel O. Díaz, M.D., Professor.
 Molecular Geneticist.
 Genetic abnormalities associated with neoplasia.